 You will be asked to show your ID and scan your hand at the test center front desk both at check-in and at the optional breaks when you return to the testing area.
+When you take a break during the online exam, you have to be checked in again by the proctor.
 Be aware that this takes time, especially if there are other test-takers before you.
-Always arrive early, especially after breaks when the front desk may be unattended.
+In other words, each break must be super-short.

 You can preview your unofficial GMAT score before deciding to accept or cancel the score.
 If you accept, you have the option at that time to have the GMAT score sent to business schools.